2022 United States House of Representatives elections in Indiana: District 5

 The 5th district previously encompassed northern Indianapolis and its eastern and northern suburbs, including Marion, Carmel, Anderson, Noblesville, Fishers, Kokomo, and Muncie.
-Its boundaries were significantly redrawn in 2021 by the Republican legislature to make it less competitive, removing it from Indianapolis entirely while extending it farther north and east into more rural areas.
+Its boundaries were significantly redrawn in 2021 by the Republican legislature, removing it from Indianapolis entirely while extending it farther north and east into more rural areas.
 The incumbent was Republican Victoria Spartz, who was elected with 50.0% of the vote in 2020.